andre-ye/andre-ye.github.io/english/spring/reading-notes/silent-spring/silent-spring.md

 ### Chapter 2: The Obligation to Endure
 Page 12 in PDF.
-- In a very small amount of time, one species has acquired power to alter nature.
+- In a very small amount of time, one species has acquired the power to alter nature.
 - Power has changed in character; much is irreversible.
 - Chemicals are little-recognized partners of radiation in changing nature.
-- *Stronium 90* enters grass and corn and drills into human bones, remaining until death.
+- *Strontium 90* enters grass and corn and drills into human bones, remaining until death.
-- Cehmicals sprayed on land enter living organisms and pass in a chain of poisoning an ddeath.
+- Chemicals sprayed on land enter living organisms and pass in a chain of poisoning and death.
 - It took hundreds of millions of years to produce the life that inhabits Earth.
 With time, a balance has been reached. **But in the modern era, there is no time.**
 - Many chemicals are used in man's war against nature.
-- Basic chemicals are used in killing insects, weeds, and ohter organisms.
+- Basic chemicals are used in killing insects, weeds, and other organisms.
 - Not insecticides but biocides; the release of DDT has spurred a process of escalation.
 Insects evolve and a deadlier insecticide must be developed.
 - **The chemical war is never won.**
-- The problem is not need to maintain farm production but overproduction.
+- The problem is not the need to maintain farm production but overproduction.
 - Massive chemical control is sometimes needed in certain circumstances but has limited success.
 - The intensification of agriculture provokes insect problems.
 - Man attempts to simplify the variety nature puts into the landscape.